reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 <YouWillLearn>

 - What "prop drilling" is
-- How to replace repetitive prop passing with context
+- How to replace repetitive prop passing with Context
-- Common use cases for context
+- Common use cases for Context
-- Common alternatives to context
+- Common alternatives to Context

 </YouWillLearn>